connectedcompany/alph/README.md

 1. Get your data into a NetworkX Graph
 2. Pick a network layout function, or bring your own node coordinates
 3. Define node and edge style attributes
-4. Plot nodes and edges using a simple function call
+4. Plot using a simple function call

 ## Features

 - plot any NetworkX Graph
-- support for any Python layout function returning a NetworkX `pos` structure (just a dict like `{node_id: (x,y), ...}`)
+- support for any layout expressed as a NetworkX `pos` structure (a dict like `{node_id: (x,y), ...}`)
+- several readily accessible and tunable layout functions (see [example](examples/3_layouts_gallery.ipynb))
-- Altair-style data driven node and edge decoration - size, color, stroke, opacity, scales, conditions and more
+- Altair-style data driven node and edge styling - size, colour, stroke, opacity, scales, conditionals and more
 - convenience args for node labels, halos
 - experimental 1-level "combo" node support